James Vincent Casey: Death and legacy

 While playing golf in October 1984, Casey collapsed from a ruptured artery in his abdomen.
 He suffered several setbacks during a long recovery, and delegated the administration of the archdiocese to his vicar general.
-On March 1, 1986, he was stricken with a cerebral aneurysm at his residence and then taken unconscious to St. Joseph Hospital in Denver.
+On March 1, 1986, Casey was stricken with a cerebral aneurysm at his residence and then taken unconscious to St. Joseph Hospital in Denver.
 He underwent surgery the next day to remove a blood clot from his brain.
 Never regaining consciousness, James Casey died on March 14, 1986, at age 71.

 Following his death, Colorado Governor Richard Lamm declared, "[Casey] didn't just talk about the relevance of religious belief, he lived it."